GiuseppeMarra/lyrics/README.md

 (**L**earning **Y**ourself) (**R**easoning and **I**nference) with **C**onstraint**S**

+*DISCLAIMER: A new version of the theory and the correspondent framework can be found at: https://github.com/GiuseppeMarra/tf-logic*

-*DISCLAIMER: This is a work-in-progress repository.
+*DISCLAIMER2: This is a work-in-progress repository.
 Code needs to be commented and we aim at providing you with a Jupiter notebook for each of them.
 Moreover, some advanced features of this framework are not used in any example and some examples are in order for them.*

-*DISCLAIMER2: This code has been tested with Python 2.7 and Tensorflow 1.4.*
+*DISCLAIMER3: This code has been tested with Python 2.7 and Tensorflow 1.4.*

 ## Introduction
 This framework is aimed at facing both learning and inference tasks by requiring the satisfaction of a set of constraints on the domain of discourse.